alphagov/paas-tech-docs/source/documentation/guidance/buildpacks.md

 - large variety of open source buildpacks, meaning your deployment pipeline doesn’t need to include Docker image creation
 - it is designed for 12-factor; some Docker images may contain databases or other forms of storage that should be provisioned as an external backing service

-Docker Images also provide some advantages over custom buildpacks:
+Docker images also provide some advantages over custom buildpacks:

 - the same image can be run locally on developer machines, or on any Linux-based machine
 - exactly the same Docker image can be promoted between environments as an immutable asset, rather than being rebuilt each time (CF support for this is still experimental)